solo-io/gloo/docs/content/guides/dev/setting-up-dev-environment.md

 # make changes to the code in the repo ...
 ############################################

-# update what is running in the cluster with your changes
+# Update the Gloo Gateway installation in your cluster to apply your changes
 make -B kind-build-and-load-gloo
 ```